Skip to main content

 Template Format

-The customization template is a comma-separated string that defines custom claims to be added to JWT-SVIDs.
-Each claim follows the format claim_name={{attribute}}:
+The customization template is a list of templated strings that define additional custom claims to be added to JWT-SVIDs.
+Each claim follows the format claim_name: {{attribute}}:

 Claim Names and Values